Self-hosting email is not rocket science

 rspamd IN CNAME tschumacher.net.

-Make sure reverse DNS is set up.
+Make sure reverse DNS is set up and resolves to tschumacher.net.

 Dependencies